medic/medic-docs/configuration/best-practices.md

 - One line

 **Field Content**

 - Can include any information that was collected in a form or multiple forms about the person
-    - Examples: LMP, EDD, most recent case of malaria, past pregnancies and their delivery dates
+    > Ex.
+LMP, EDD, most recent case of malaria, past pregnancies and their delivery dates
 - Can display Notes
 - Data can be displayed in the following formats:
     - Number